-To decide whether a respondent's failure to appear was the result of exceptional circumstances, the BIA has directed that a "totality of the circumstances" test be used to look at the reasons why the respondent did not appear.277 Practitioners should examine BIA case law and precedents in their jurisdiction that discuss what amounts to exceptional circumstances.
-For example, while serious illness may be an exceptional circumstance under INA § 240(e)(1), the BIA in Matter of J-P-278 concluded that a respondent's headache was not.
+respondent did not appear.
+Practitioners should examine BIA case law and precedents in their jurisdiction that discuss what amounts to exceptional circumstances.
+For example, while serious illness may be an exceptional circumstance under INA § 240(e)(1), the BIA in Matter of J-P- concluded that a respondent's headache was not.
 In that case the BIA found it relevant that the respondent had failed to provide evidence that the headache was serious such as details regarding its severity, cause, or treatment, medical records, affidavits from witnesses "attesting to the extent of his disability and the remedies used," or evidence of absence from work.
-The BIA also found that the fact that the respondent had not attempted to contact the immigration court to notify it of his absence undermined his exceptional circumstance claim.279 The BIA has found that ineffective assistance of counsel may amount to an exceptional circumstance.280 There are excellent practice advisories available discussing exceptional circumstances and examining precedential cases as well as unpublished BIA decisions.281
+The BIA also found that the fact that the respondent had not attempted to contact the immigration court to notify it of his absence undermined his exceptional circumstance claim.
+The BIA has found that ineffective assistance of counsel may amount to an exceptional circumstance.
+There are excellent practice advisories available discussing exceptional circumstances and examining precedential cases as well as unpublished BIA decisions.

 Equitable Tolling.
-While the BIA has not recognized equitable tolling of the 180-day deadline in a published decision,282 every U.S. court of appeals that has addressed the issue in a published decision has found equitable tolling applies.283 Equitable tolling generally is discussed above at section IV.A.2.
-Practitioners should review precedents in their jurisdiction to examine the viability of equitable tolling arguments for a motion to rescind
+While the BIA has not recognized equitable tolling of the 180-day deadline in a published decision, every U.S. court of appeals that has addressed the issue in a published decision has found equitable tolling applies.
+Equitable tolling generally is discussed above at section IV.A.2.
+Practitioners should review precedents in their jurisdiction to examine the viability of equitable tolling arguments for a motion to rescind and reopen an in absentia order that is more than 180 days old based on exceptional circumstances.